Product Tester: How to Get Paid to Test Products at Home

 How Can I Earn Money to Test Products?

 To earn extra money from testing products, seek out opportunities and platforms that host review programs with payment built into the guidelines.
-Compensation could be in the form of a cash honorarium, PayPal, an Amazon gift card or site currency that can be converted into cash.
+Compensation could be in the form of cash, PayPal, a free Amazon gift card or site currency that can be converted into cash.

 Are you wondering how to start reviewing products?
 Below are some of the best product testing sites, including a range of brands and a variety of products.
-A notable change is that the popular Toluna Product Testing opportunity is no longer available as of 2018.
+A notable change is that the popular Toluna Product Testing opportunity is no longer available.

 Try one of these great product testing sites: